-Physical trauma is the most common cause of injury to the nerves.
+Physical trauma is a common cause of injury to the nerves.
 This can include car accidents, falls, or fractures.
-Neuropathy can also be caused by inactivity, or holding still too long in one position.
-Carpal tunnel syndrome is a common type of peripheral neuropathy caused by increased pressure on the median nerve, a nerve in the wrist that supplies feeling and movement to the hand.
+Inactivity, or holding still too long in one position, can also cause neuropathy.

-Alcohol can have a toxic effect on nerve tissue, putting people with severe alcoholism at a higher risk for peripheral neuropathy.
+Alcohol can have a toxic effect on nerve tissue, putting people with severe alcohol use disorder at a higher risk of peripheral neuropathy.

-Autoimmune diseases like HIV/AIDS, rheumatoid arthritis, and lupus all affect the peripheral nervous system in various ways.
+Autoimmune diseases like rheumatoid arthritis and lupus affect the peripheral nervous system in various ways.
 Chronic inflammation and damage to tissues throughout the body, as well as pressure caused by inflammation, can all lead to severe nerve pain in the extremities.